-Actions Measurement of Outcomes

-Our collaboration with OzWater (the annual WaterAid International and Australian Chair

-water industry conference) & International Karlene Maywald and WaterAid Chief Executive

-Water Centre Rosie Wheen have all given key notes at recent

-water conferences in Australia (no travel

-opportunities elsewhere) highlighting the

-importance of the SDGs in poverty alleviation.

-Further, we contribute to the CEO Water

-Mandate as an essential platform for supply

-chain water security and promotion of the

-human right to water and sanitation in the

-framework of a rights-based approach.

-International Women's Day IWD is important for WaterAid, as the lack of

-clean water and decent toilets affect women

-from an early age, providing recommendation

-on ways the community can make a positive

-difference.
-In Cambodia, the WaterAid team

-has led the 'HerRoles' campaign over the past

-year, supported by our major Corporate

-Partner, Who Gives A Crap.
-The campaign

-promoted women's WASH leadership in a

-sector dominated by men through a series of

-podcasts, live public dialogues and storytelling.

-Investment in WASH A global vision to end extreme poverty by 2030

-begins with water and sanitation.
-There is an

-increasing global awareness of the importance

-of water, sanitation and hygiene to alleviate

-poverty.
-Investing in WASH requires an

-integrated approach with first steps required in

-a household, community, district and country

-level.
-Businesses that are already engaging on

-WASH make a clear link between business

-value, and the societal benefit or development

-impact generated by investing in WASH.
+Actions Measurement of Outcomes Our collaboration with Australian) & International Events WaterAid Australia has a presence at Ozwater and AWA State conferences to deliver presentations on the importance of access to Water, Sanitation and Hygiene and achieving SDG6.
+WaterAid International and Australian Chair Karlene Maywald has given key notes at recent conferences such as COP28, Singapore Internaitonal Water Week highlighting the importance of the SDGs in poverty alleviation.
+Further, we contribute to the CEO Water Mandate as an essential platform for supply chain water security and promotion of the human right to water and sanitation in the framework of a rights-based approach.
+International Women's Day IWD is important for WaterAid, as the lack of clean water and decent toilets affect women from an early age, providing recommendation on ways the community can make a positive difference.
+In Papua New Guinea, Timor-Leste and Cambodia, WaterAid is partnering with womens rights organisations to improve womens leadership, equal participation in decision-making and livelihood opportunities.
+IWD is an annual opportunity to leverage this impact and influence private sector stakeholders to support gender and WASH efforts.
+Investment in WASH A global vision to end extreme poverty by 2030 begins with water and sanitation.
+There is an increasing global awareness of the importance of water, sanitation and hygiene to alleviate poverty.
+Investing in WASH requires an integrated approach with first steps required in a household, community, district and country level.
+Businesses that are already engaging on WASH make a clear link between business value, and the societal benefit or development impact generated by investing in WASH.